Epic Games Store: Reactions to storefront exclusivity

 To compete against Steam, Epic Games has frequently arranged for time-exclusive releases of games on the Epic Games Store before other storefronts, typically for either six months or a year.
 Sweeney stated that this strategy was the only way to challenge Steam's dominant position, and would stop seeking exclusivity should Valve reduce its 30% revenue share.
 Otherwise, Epic will continue to accept offers for exclusivity on the Epic Games Store from any developers or publishers that are interested, regardless of what prior plans they had made with Steam or other storefronts.

 Some consumers have reacted negatively towards these exclusivity deals, as it appears to create division in the gaming community similar to games that are released with timed exclusivity on home consoles.
 Metro Exodus, by developers 4A Games and published by Deep Silver, had been planned as a Steam release.
 However, Deep Silver announced a few weeks before release that the game would be a timed-exclusive on the Epic Games Store, eventually available on Steam a year after release.
 Some users were upset by this, review bombing the game on Steam and complaining at 4A Games.
 Deep Silver backed up 4A Games, and noted the decision for Epic Games Store exclusivity was made by Deep Silver's parent, Koch Media.
 In the days that followed after Metro Exodus release, players used the Steam review system to praise the game as Epic Games Store lacked user reviews at that time.
-Phoenix Point, a spiritual successor to X-COM by X-COM lead designer Julian Gollop, was successfully crowdfunded with players given the option of redemption keys on Steam or GOG.com.
+Phoenix Point, a spiritual successor to X-COM by X-COMs lead designer Julian Gollop, was successfully crowdfunded with players given the option of redemption keys on Steam or GOG.com.
 In March 2019, Gollop announced that they have opted to make Phoenix Point exclusive to the Epic Games Store for a year; backers would get a redemption key for the Epic Games Store as well as for Steam or GOG a year later when the exclusivity period was up, as well as being provided the first year's downloadable content for free.
 Gollop explained that with the exclusivity deal, his team received additional financial support to finish up Phoenix Point.
 Several backers were angered by this decision, believing that Gollop's team used their funds to get the game to a point where they could get external investment and then change the direction of the game.
 Gollop asserted that the deal with Epic Games did not alter Phoenix Points ultimate direction, but did offer full refunds to backers if they wanted.